MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/overview-cloud-policy.md

 ### Product version requirements
 <!--Using include for adding requirements-->
 [!INCLUDE [Version requirements](./includes/requirements-versions.md)]

+> [!NOTE]
+> For GCC customers, the minimum supported Office client version for policies to be delivered to Microsoft 365 Apps running on Windows is *Version 2410* or later.

 ### Network requirements
 <!--Using include for adding requirements-->